Skip to main content

 Step 1: Start by Sending a Few Emails

 Send emails to friends, colleagues, or other accounts you own.
-Start small—about 5 emails per day.
+Start small—about 5 emails per day in the first few days.

 Step 2: Get Replies